- About Us

 Rural LISC's strategies follow the five goals of LISC's Building Sustainable Communities model:

-Rural LISC is governed by an 18-member Rural Advisory Committee comprised of donors, lenders, rural community developers and other supporters.
+Rural LISC is governed by a 20-member Rural Advisory Committee comprised of donors, lenders, rural community developers and other supporters.

 Copyright © LISC 2016